 After acceptance

-Before submitting the special issue to EE and the start-up of the peer review process, we encourage special issue editors to take at least one round of detailed editing of all contributions in order to make sure how they might contribute to, complement, deepen, add to, or in other ways develop the special issue theme in important ways.
+Before submitting the special issue to EE and starting the peer review process, special issue editors should take at least one round of detailed editing of all contributions to make sure that they contribute to, complement, deepen, add to, or in other ways develop the special issue theme in important ways.
+Only those papers that seem most likely to meet the editorial criteria of the journal should be submitted.

-Preparation of manuscripts before double blind peer review
+Preparation of manuscripts before double-blind peer review

 Submission